Physical therapy for stroke rehabilitation: Neuroplasticity

 Neuroplasticity is the capability of parts of the central nervous system(CNS) to change its structure and function in response to conditions and events.
 This adaptability of CNS to change allows the nervous system to reorganize and relearn in response to environmental stimulation thus contributing to recovery from various brain and spinal cord injuries.

 Changes within the brain both structurally and functionally can be detected by transcranial magnetic stimulation(TMS), magnetic resonance imaging, and positron emission tomography.
 Clinical trials have shown neuroplasticity through constraint-induced movement therapy used with patients having hemiparesis after stroke.

 Interventions

-For many stroke victims, motor learning, which contributes to patients’ acquisition of motor skills, is a vital part of the physical therapy treatments utilized in rehabilitation protocols.
+For many stroke victims, motor learning, which contributes to patients' acquisition of motor skills, is a vital part of the physical therapy treatments utilized in rehabilitation protocols.
 Physical therapy interventions used in patient care range from the conventional interventions such as the Bobath, Brunnstrom, and proprioceptive neuromuscular facilitation (PNF) to more recent therapies like promotion of specific/functional/repetitive tasks, constraint-induced movement therapy, electrical stimulation, and different types of gait training.
 All of the interventions listed below have been researched and described in the physical therapy literature.
+Additionally, stroke patients should incorporate a scheduled aerobic exercise at an appropriate intensity.
+Treadmill or cycling can be used jointly with task-focused walking, task-oriented practice balance exercise, aquatic therapy, and strength training to develop fitness and function simultaneously.